 The Benjamin Independent School District provides this Student Handbook to parents and students to provide you with information about the general rules and guidelines for attending and receiving an education in our schools.
+You are required under Texas law to provide the District with the contact information requested below within the first two weeks of the start of each school year.
+If this information changes at any time during the school year, you must update the information no later than two weeks after the date of the change.

 We urge you to read this publication thoroughly and to discuss it among your family.
 If you have any questions about the information here, we encourage you to ask for an explanation from the student's teacher, the school counselor, or campus administrator.